 If you will be enrolled less than half-time, your eligibility will be reduced.
 In addition, if you have received Federal Direct Subsidized or Unsubsidized Loan, your loan(s) may go into repayment.

 - If you are planning to enroll in summer I or summer II, you must complete a summer financial aid application.

-- Awards for summer I and summer II may be limited to your remaining eligibility for the Federal Pell Grant, Federal Direct Subsidized and Unsubsidized loans, PLUS, work-study and other grants.
+- Awards for summer I and summer II may be limited to your remaining eligibility for the Federal Pell Grant, Federal Direct Subsidized and Unsubsidized Loans, Federal Direct PLUS Loan, Federal Work-study and other grants.

 Graduating in August or December

 If you are an undergraduate student graduating in August or December and you have been awarded Federal Direct Subsidized and Unsubsidized Loans for fall and spring, your loans will be adjusted to not include spring semester.
 The amount may also be reduced depending upon the number of credit hours you will be completing during the terms of enrollment.

 Undergraduate becoming a graduate student